Blog

 3. Set boundaries with it — kindly

-You can talk to it the way you’d talk to an anxious child or an overprotective friend:
+Many people talk to their inner critic the way they might speak to an anxious child or an overprotective friend:

 “Thank you for trying to help, but I don’t need that level of alarm right now.”